timtadh/gopkgr/README.md

 # Status

-Currently `gopkg` consists of two things.
+Currently `gopkgr` consists of two things.
 One is a very simple system to tarball a src tree from a go path.
 It can also install such source trees (and remove them if you have the original tarball).
 This is very much at the "proof of concept" stage.